ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction

 \subsection{Stage II: Negotiated Hypergraph Construction}

-Starting from the edge-free state $H^{(0)}$, ECHO constructs event hypotheses by iteratively updating the shared MEHG with event-centric operations.
-At coordination round $t$ (hereafter, round $t$), the system maintains the current hypergraph state $H^{(t)}$ and an audit trail $\mathcal{L}^{(t)}$ that records committed operations.
-Each agent conditions on the document text $T$, the visual context $\mathcal{C}_I$, and the current state $(H^{(t)}, \mathcal{L}^{(t)})$, and proposes updates as atomic operations to the MEHG.
+Stage~II starts from the initialized MEHG $H^{(0)}$ and iteratively refines event hypotheses by updating event topology and candidate relevance.
+Meanwhile, the fine-grained role commitment is strictly deferred to Stage~III.
+At coordination round $t$, the system maintains the current hypergraph state $H^{(t)}$ and an audit trail $\mathcal{L}^{(t)}$ that records previously committed updates.
+Conditioned on the document text $T$, the visual context $\mathcal{C}_I$, and the current state $(H^{(t)}, \mathcal{L}^{(t)})$, agents propose candidate updates to the MEHG as atomic operations.

-\textbf{Atomic operations.} We define a small set of atomic operations that modify event hypotheses, including: creating or dropping an event hyperedge; revising its trigger span or event type; linking or unlinking a vertex to or from a hyperedge (updating the relevance set $V_k$); and adjusting confidence scores.
-Formally, for each event hyperedge $\epsilon_k=(V_k,t_k,y_k^e,\emptyset,c_k)$, Stage~II updates $(V_k,t_k,y_k^e,c_k)$ while leaving argument role assignments uncommitted (the fourth field remains $\emptyset$).
-This realizes Link-then-Bind: Stage~II stabilizes event--argument relevance links and the hypergraph structure, and Stage~III commits fine-grained role bindings.
+\textbf{Atomic operation space.} Stage~II is restricted to strictly topological edits: it may create or drop a hyperedge, revise its trigger span or event type, link or unlink a vertex to or from a hyperedge, and adjust the confidence of an existing hypothesis.
+For each event hyperedge $\epsilon_k=(V_k,t_k,y_k^e,\emptyset,c_k)$, Stage~II updates only $V_k$, $t_k$, $y_k^e$, and $c_k$; the role field remains unresolved.
+This is the essence of Link-then-Bind: the system can correct event identity and candidate membership without undoing prematurely assigned roles.

-\textbf{Three complementary perspectives.} Construction is driven by three agents that operate on the same shared state from complementary viewpoints.
-(1) The \emph{Proposer} expands and revises the event set by proposing new hyperedges and adjusting event types/triggers when evidence suggests omissions or mis-specified hypotheses.
-(2) The \emph{Linker} updates the relevance neighborhood of each hypothesis by linking/unlinking candidate vertices, maintaining a high-recall yet revisable evidence set $V_k$ without assigning roles.
-(3) The \emph{Verifier} cross-checks hypotheses against multimodal evidence, adjusts confidences, and prunes weak, redundant, or contradictory hyperedges.
-Each proposed operation includes a brief rationale and is recorded in $\mathcal{L}^{(t)}$ as a structured entry (e.g., agent id, operation type, target, payload, and round index).
+\textbf{Three-agent negotiation.} Three agents operate on the same shared state from complementary perspectives.
+The Proposer introduces or revises event hypotheses, the Linker updates the relevance set $V_k$ for each hypothesis, and the Verifier cross-checks hypotheses against textual and visual evidence, calibrates confidence, and prunes weak or contradictory structures.

+The middle panel of Figure~\ref{fig:ECHO} illustrates a typical round.
+The Proposer may introduce two competing hyperedges: a lower-confidence \texttt{Conflict:Attack} hypothesis and a stronger \texttt{Movement:Transport} hypothesis.
+The Linker then attaches vertices such as Iraq and vehicle to the transport hyperedge because they are directly supported by the text and image, while leaving their roles unspecified.
+The Verifier further raises the transport confidence.
+This occurs because the trigger, destination mention, and vehicle region are mutually supportive across modalities.
+Conversely, the attack hypothesis is kept at a lower confidence due to its weaker support.
+Because no role has yet been committed, either hypothesis can still be revised or removed in later rounds.